domlobo/pscircle-fork/README.md

 ```

 As you can see, drawing the tree to the file (on SSD disk) take almost 4 times longer that printing to X11 screen (0.11 vs 0.45 seconds of cputime).

+## Multiple display environment

+As *pscircle* is not tested yet in multi-display environment to make it work correctly, I suggest trying the following options:

+* specify `--output-display=...` argument to print the image to the correct display, or
+* change `DISPLAY` environment variable before running the program, or
+* output image to the file using `--output=...` argument and then set it as the wallpaper using external command (e.g. `feh`).

+# Contributing

+You can suggest your desired features [here](https://gitlab.com/mildlyparallel/pscircle/issues/7) and vote for the features suggested by other users.

 # Asknowlegemnts